Information

 Troop 2 Adult Leaders

-Troop 2 attends summer camp for a week every year.
-Camp Barton 2019, Camp Tuscarora 2021, Camp Massawepie 2022 and 2023 Scouts may go to Camp during other weeks on a provisional basis.
+Troop 2 attends Camp Massawepie every year for summer camp.
+We also attend at least one weekend of Badges at Barton each summer.
+Scouts may go to Camp during other weeks on a provisional basis.

 Troop 2 attempts to have one campout or other outdoor event every month.
 This includes overnight backpacking trips, snow camping, district camporees, and January Klondike Derby.
 Sometimes weather requires that an event be rescheduled or restructured.
 We have hiked and canoed in the Adirondacks, on the Finger Lakes Trail and along the Erie Canal.
-In the past Troop contingents went to Philmont Scout Ranch in New Mexico and to Florida Sea Base.
+Every few years, Troop contingents go to Philmont Scout Ranch in New Mexico or to other high adventure programs.

 Join the Troop